Image Score: Learning and Evaluating Human Preferences for Mercari Search: Image Score: Learning and Evaluating Human Preferences for Mercari Search

 \subsection{Deployment}

-Our search system is based on the Elasticsearch (ES)~\cite{elasticsearch} search engine.
-We propose to incorporate the image quality scores into Elasticsearch to influence search ranking.
-This section details how we serve the Image Score model and index the prediction, to integrate image quality scores into our existing indexing pipeline.
+Our search system is based on the Elasticsearch (ES) search engine~\citep{elasticsearch}.
+We propose incorporating image quality scores into Elasticsearch to influence search ranking.
+This section details how we serve the Image Score model and index its predictions to integrate image quality scores into our existing indexing pipeline.